RaynaRaven/focusSphere-final-project/README.md

   - Task list view with options to edit or delete tasks within the task activity.

 - **Routines**
-- Add tasks to routines and use these to
+  - Add tasks to routines, gain insights into how long your routine will take.

 - **Task Tracker**
   - Tasks within a routine are scheduled with a timer.
   - Race against user set estimated Duration to complete tasks on time and improve

 ## Upcoming Features